-The druids’ central belief was in the indestructability of the universe and the souls of men and women.
-They taught that when a person died their soul would be born in a new body.
+On The Rhine, all Druids are of Celtic Origin; within Celtic Society the druids are viewed as natural philosophers, seers, impartial mediators and religious leaders.
+Traditionally, the druids are the priests and priestesses of the Celts.
+The druids’ central belief focuses around the indestructibility of the universe and the souls of men and women; they taught that when a person died their soul would be reborn into a new body.

 Historians argue whether the natural philosophy of the druids originated independently of any outside influence, or whether it shares some origin with Pythagoreanism.

 Within Gaul, druids are members of the most distinguished social classes and afforded special privileges: exemption from taxes, exemption from military services, and viewed as inviolable leaders of men.

 Within Rome, druids are feared for their ability to potentially unite the Celtic Tribes, and are considered to be enemies of the Empire.
 Several hundred years before the setting, Emperor Augustus outlawed the worship of all Druidic Religions, and since that time druids have been hunted down to a state of near extinction.
 If a druid is found within Roman Lands they can expect to be chased off, arrested, or perhaps even attacked on sight.
 Even with the more accepting Romans, a druid will receive a -4 reaction penalty.

 Druids also have a well-known reputation for sacrifices, particularly human sacrifice in gore-speckled groves.
 Celtics tend to slay most of their war captives out of the belief that the gods will exchange the life of prisoners for those of badly wounded Celts; most sacrifices are made to Lugh, the Sun God.
 He is a Celtic deity of war, healing, fertility, and the guardian of his people against pestilence and hostile arms.
 Offerings to Lugh are hung in oak trees, ritually wounded, and then slain.